badbsallyy/NEXAH-CODEX/README.md

 The archive remains open.

+The scale of the archive reflects several years of continuous exploration, documentation, visual development, and structural experimentation.

+It is preserved not because every idea proved correct, but because the record itself documents how the project evolved.

-The next chapter continues here:
+The next chapter emerged from this exploration and continues through the NEXAH framework:

 → https://github.com/Scarabaeus1031/NEXAH

 ---

-*The Codex explored.*
+The Codex explored.
-*The Atlas emerged.*
+The Atlas emerged.
-*The journey continues.*
+The journey continues.